-The City manages risk by identifying it, analyzing it and then evaluating whether the risk should be modified by risk treatment in order to satisfy our risk criteria.
-Throughout this process, we communicate and consult with stakeholders and monitor and review the risk and the controls that are modifying the risk in order to ensure that no further risk treatment is required.
+The City manages risk by identifying it, analyzing it and then evaluating whether the risk should be modified by risk treatment in order to satisfy its risk criteria.
+Throughout this process, the City will communicate and consult with stakeholders and monitor and review the risk and the controls that are modifying the risk in order to ensure that no further risk treatment is required.